 Make your business welcoming

 While you might be nervous about bringing an ex-offender into your business, they’ll also be nervous about coming into your workspace.
-We’ve all faced the new job jitters and for someone returning to work after a criminal conviction it can be incredibly daunting.
+We’ve all faced the new job jitters, and for someone returning to work after a criminal conviction, it can be incredibly daunting.

-Your other members of staff will likely have questions about your new employee, it perfectly normal to want to know things about the new person they’ll be working with.
+Your other members of staff will likely have questions about your new employee, and it's perfectly normal to want to know things about the new person they’ll be working with.
 However, you shouldn’t disclose information about your new employee’s criminal record to anyone in your business who doesn’t genuinely need to know.
 You might need to inform their direct line manager, but only if the offence is relevant to the role.
 If you do share that information with anyone else in your business, make sure you let your employee know who you’ve told and why.
 This will give them confidence that their personal data won’t be shared unnecessarily and make them feel more comfortable in their role.